amgud/obsidian-drive-sync/README.md

 - 📂 Default: "Obsidian Vault"
 - ✏️ Change this to customize your folder name

+**⚡ Sync on Save:**
+- 💾 Toggle to sync files instantly when saved
+- 🚀 Most responsive option - syncs immediately after Ctrl/Cmd+S
+- 🔄 Restart Obsidian required when changing this setting

 **⏰ Auto Sync:**
 - 🔄 Toggle automatic syncing on/off
 - ⏱️ Set sync interval (1-60 minutes)

 ## 🎯 Usage

+### ⚡ Sync on Save (Recommended)
+- 💾 Enable "Sync on Save" in settings for instant backup
+- 🚀 Files sync automatically every time you save (Ctrl/Cmd+S)
+- 🎯 Most efficient - only syncs the file you just modified

 ### 👆 Manual Sync
 - ☁️ Click the cloud icon in the ribbon (left sidebar)